Winning the Battle, Losing the War

 Strand felt that the time for aggressive activism was over.
 Whatever came next would have to look very different, he thought at the time.
 “I think CRCQL went its way, I went my way,” he says.

-Mayfield kept CRCQL going for a few more years, but eventually she left the city and the movement behind (as she suggested she might in the 1996 documentary).
+Mayfield kept CRCQL going for a few more years, until 2001, but eventually she left the city and the movement behind (as she suggested she might in the 1996 documentary).
 Without her leading the group, CRCQL lost its momentum and faded out of existence.

 After stepping out of the movement himself for a few years, Strand returned to form the Chester Environmental Partnership in 2005.
 The idea behind the new group was to encourage government, industry, academia and advocates to work together.